 Of course, if you want to check out the wine country or fully enjoy France’s history, there’s nothing wrong with staying somewhere for a few days.
 It goes without saying that most of these destinations also make excellent weekend trips from Paris.

 Imagine living in a small rural town in Burgundy, surrounded by acres of sprawling vineyards and ancient chateaux.
 Can you picture yourself sipping coffee at a bistro or shopping in the village market?
-If that sounds like fun, go for it!
-Why not rent an apartment so you can feel like a local and explore an area to your heart’s content?
+If that sounds like fun, why not go for it?
+Rent an apartment so you can feel like a local and explore an area to your heart’s content!

 ⓘ TIP: You can explore the Paris countryside on your own with this book.
 It lists 30 places that most Parisians don’t even know about, all less than an hour’s train ride away.